don1138/blender-qle/README.md

 This addon installs a new panel named **Add Quick Environment** under ``Properties > Scene``.

-Click **Add Environement** to set the world surface to black, and create three positioned area lights.
-This will also create an Empty named Lights_Target that is connected to all lights with a "Track To" Object Constraint.
+Click **Add Environement** to set the world surface to black, and create three positioned Area Lights.
+This will also create an Empty named ``Lights_Target`` that is connected to all lights with a "Track To" Object Constraint.

 Click **Clear Environment** to deleta ALL Lights and Empties in your scene.